Skip to content

 Sarah Moore

-Sarah Moore (she/her) is one of the project’s co-directors and has been involved since 2017.
+Sarah (she/her) is one of the project’s co-directors and has been involved since 2017.
 She is a digital campaigns, communications, fundraising and content strategist, specialising in political and charity campaigns.
 She is currently Deputy Head of Digital Communications for the Mayor of London, and was previously within communications for other political and charity organisations including Dogs Trust, the Labour Party and Stonewall.
 Sarah also spent two years as co-chair of the Labour Party’s LGBTQ+ staff network.

 In 2015, Sarah graduated from Stonewall’s Young Leaders programme.
 In 2017, Sarah’s photography was commissioned by the National Trust – her portraits of trans activist Munroe Bergdorf were displayed in the Sutton House Queered exhibition.
 Her poem ‘Throwing Bricks Through Glass’ now appears alongside a portrait of Munroe in the Museum of Transology.